What Do Unitarian Universalists Do?

 What may be our “growing edge” in multiculturalism is a dawning awareness that as Unitarian Universalists we have allowed some societal attitudes about people with disabilities to color our attitudes and actions within our congregations.
 We are becoming more aware of how barriers to inclusivity create patterns of injustice, and we are working to be ever more inclusive.

 Unitarian Universalists defend the environment in numerous ways.
 We are committed to caring for the “interdependent web of life.”
 The earth and her creatures of every species have received careful attention from individuals and congregations.
 Congregations evaluate and support their commitment to sustainability and conservation by pursuing and maintaining a status as a Green Sanctuary.
-The Unitarian Universalist Church of Tallahassee is a Green Sanctuary.

 The struggle for environmental justice can’t end when we “reduce, reuse, and recycle.”
 Justice demands that we look for and support actions that protect every environment, not just the land we happen to occupy.
 It asks that we look for ways to change the economy to create “green collar” jobs for people who might otherwise be unemployed.
 It requires us to acknowledge that living simply in the U.S. promotes a rate of consumption many times that available to other people in many areas of the world.